firmata/protocol/serial.md

-#Serial proposal
+#Serial

 Enables control of up to 4 software and 4 hardware (UART) serial ports.
 Multiple ports can be used simultaneously (depending on restrictions of a given microcontroller board's capabilities).

-Sample implementation code for Arduino is available [here](https://github.com/firmata/arduino/pull/205).
+Sample implementation code for Arduino is available [here](https://github.com/firmata/arduino/blob/master/examples/StandardFirmataPlus/StandardFirmataPlus.ino).

+A client implementation can be found [here](https://github.com/jgautier/firmata/blob/master/lib/firmata.js).

 Added in Firmata v2.5